AlexHoangx/c1/Q2/README.md

 # Q2: Please describe a service or front end application that you created and how you made it secure and/or performance

 Normally every company must have at least one website where the customers are able to reach to understanding about that company.
 That's a part of business but also a challenge for engineer team, company's homepage is where people rate how professional and strong a company is (no big company has a bad homepage).
-With just 0.01s latency could make big different experience for customer and they can easy imagine how our business related to the company website.
+With just 0.01s latency could make big different experience for customer and they can easy imagine how our business is related to the company website.
 <br/>

-To prevent all of incident could happen to company website and the best experience for our customer, this is few note that we mind to have the best practice:
+To prevent all of the incidents could happen to company website and the best experience for our customer, this is few note that we mind to have the best practice:

 | No| Performance               | Durability        | Security           |   |
 |---|---------------------------|-------------------|--------------------|---|